UKDynasty/ukdynasty.github.io/_posts/2019-05-25-rookie-draft-round-1.md

 The Spartans, with a WR room bolstered by the drafting of DK Metcalf and acquisition of Adam Thielen via trade, pivoted to fill a need at tight end with the 11th overall pick.
 With college teammate TJ Hockenson already off the board, Iowa and now-Denver Bronco TE Noah Fant joins David Njoku (and Jimmy Graham) at the position for the Spartans.

+The Spartans spoke highly of Fant in the post-draft press conference, making it clear that he was their main target for this pick.

 "Getting Fant at 11 was what I was hoping for coming into this draft," said GM Copeland.
 "I think he's going to have the most fantasy upside at the TE position in this class, and it was definitely a need for the Spartans to have some more depth at the position."

 ### Pick 12 - Oxford Pythons, Andy Isabella WR